ygspasov/Car-Dealer/README.md

 ## Search by name

-You can search for a particar car or car model.
+You can search for a particular car or car model.
 The search is case insensitive.
 The resulting set of data will also display the number of cars that match your search criteria in the sidebar.

 ![alt text](screenshots/searchByName.jpg "Search by name")